 As students enter high school, a more intentional connection is made with local careers.
 Experiences will include but not be limited to:

-During your sophomore and junior year, we will provide authentic opportunities for students who roll up their sleeves and actively pursue careers here at home.
+During your sophomore and junior year, we'll bring partners to the table to provide authentic opportunities for students who roll up their sleeves and actively pursue careers here at home.

-Students will be provided the opportunity to apply, interview, and be selected to train for and potentially fill a Community Promise Job Profile upon graduation.
-If a student is paired with a job, school administrators will collaboratively develop an academic plan with the student and business partner that best aligns with the job profile.
+Students may be provided the opportunity to apply, interview, and be selected to train for and potentially fill a Community Promise Job Profile upon graduation.
+If a student is paired with a job profile, school administrators will collaboratively develop an academic plan with the student and business partner that best aligns with the job profile.
 Each school district will develop a custom plan within their course offerings to support the attainment of professional competencies identified as critical to the success of the individual in the career they are pursuing.

 During your senior year, some employers may choose to advance students into formal apprenticeship programs or support student enrollment into unique career academies and certification programs delivered by a local university or community college.
-As additional financial resources are required to complete this training, students are provided the opportunity to enter into a Pursuit Contract with their business.
-This contract solidifies the intent of both the student and business to a long term employment relationship.
+As additional financial resources are required to complete this training, students are provided the opportunity to enter into a Pursuit Promise with their business.
+This promise solidifies the intent of both the student and business to a long term employment relationship.

-Pursuit Grants are available to support the hand-off from our schools to our Community Promise Partners who have already invested in a student over the previous two years through exposure, experience, and initial pursuit.
-Students are be given the first chance to interview for the available position with their Promise Partner.
+Pursuit Grants support the hand-off from our schools to our Community Promise Partners who have already invested in a student over the previous two years through exposure, experience, and initial pursuit.